paribhasika/mf-chakra-next/README.md

 Pages and components are styled using Chakra UI (and Chakra Templates).

 ## Getting started
-Take a checkout of this repo
+Take a checkout of this repo and at the root level run the commands:

 `npm i`